MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-assessmnt-1methods-properties.md

 SoftwareVendor | string | Name of the software vendor.
 SoftwareVersion | string | Version number of the software product.

-### 3. Export per-device software vulnerabilities assessment
+## 3. Export per-device software vulnerabilities assessment

 Returns all the known vulnerabilities on a device and their details, for all the devices.

-#### 3.1 methods
+### 3.1 Methods

 Method | Data type | Description
 :---|:---|:---
-[Full export per-device software vulnerabilities assessment](get-assessmnt-software-vulnerabilities.md#1- full-export-per-device-software-vulnerabilities-assessment) | Investigation collection | _Full export:_ This API returns a table has an entry for every unique combination of DeviceId, SoftwareVendor, SoftwareName, SoftwareVersion, CveId.
+[Full export software vulnerabilities assessment](get-assessmnt-software-vulnerabilities.md#1-full-export-software-vulnerabilities-assessment) | Investigation collection | _Full export:_ This API returns a table has an entry for every unique combination of DeviceId, SoftwareVendor, SoftwareName, SoftwareVersion, CveId.
-[Full export per-device software vulnerabilities assessment via files](get-assessmnt-software-vulnerabilities.md#2-full-export-per-device-software-vulnerabilities-assessment-via-files) | Investigation entity| _Full export:_ This API solution enables pulling larger amounts of data faster and more reliably.
+[Full export software vulnerabilities assessment via files](get-assessmnt-software-vulnerabilities.md#2-full-export-software-vulnerabilities-assessment-via-files) | Investigation entity| _Full export:_ This API solution enables pulling larger amounts of data faster and more reliably.
 Therefore, it is recommended for large organizations.
 This API enables you to download all your data from Azure Storage in the following way: 1.
 Call the API to get a list of download URLs with all your organization data.
 2. Download all the files using the download URLs and process the data as you like.

-#### 3.2 properties
+### 3.2 Properties

 Property (id) | Data type | Description
 :---|:---|:---